objEEdump/holidayhackchallenge/README.md

 After we retreived the [first packet capture](downloads/giyh-capture.pcap), we first opened it up [Wireshark] to examine the network traffic more closely.

-It was easy enough to see the broadcast packets and beacon frames, and saw the two [SSID]s titled `December` and `DosisHome-Guest`.
+It was easy enough to see the broadcast packets and beacon frames, and we saw the two [SSID]s titled `December` and `DosisHome-Guest`.

 As we looked through the [pcap] more and more, we eventually found some interesting stuff in the packets sent over [DNS].
 In the raw text they carried, it looked they carried some [base64] encoded data!
 Ha, the trailing `=` equal signs always give it away.